 First, while I have learned much from MLT, and am influenced by the philosophy, it was important to me that this resource be flexible enough that any teacher could use it.

 Second, I wanted a tangible guide that served as a visual for teacher and student to walk through the process as well as a place for students to keep track of their creative variations on the tune.

 Third, I wanted the visual layout to feel helpful and not overwhelming and for teachers to be able to customize the resource for the level of the student.
 So, if your student is only learning the melody, all they need is page one – not the whole document!

 Fourth, while the desired approach is “by-ear”, I had some really good verbal memory tips that my students and myself found useful in remembering how to play the melody.
-Yes, I admit, these are a bit of a “cheat” on what’s said to be a “by-ear” approach, but they have proven to be so helpful, I wanted to include them as well.
+Yes, I admit, these are a bit of a “cheat” on what’s said to be a “by-ear” approach, but they have proven to be so helpful that I wanted to include them.